Loosies: Production

 The film was shot on location in Providence, Rhode Island, and New York.

 Release

 The film was limited released on November 2, 2011, and wide released on January 11, 2012 and finally released on the DVD on March 13, 2012.
 The film was rated PG-13 by Motion Picture Association of America for some sexual content, violence and language used in the film.

 International distribution

 The International distribution rights of 'Loosies' a.k.a.
 'Pick Pocket' are being licensed by Cinema Management Group.

 Reception

 Box office

 Loosies has grossed $3,519 in North America, and $421,859 in other territories, for a worldwide total of $425,378.

 Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 22%, based on 18 reviews, and an average rating of 3.8/10.
-On Metacritic, which assigns normalized rating to reviews, the film has a weighted average score of 35 out of 100, based on 11 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 35 out of 100, based on 11 critics, indicating "generally unfavorable" reviews.